The local converse theorem for $Mp_{2n}$ : the generic case: Introduction

-According to our knowledge, this paper represents the first use of the LTC to prove the LCT within the context of classical and metaplectic groups.
-This approach demonstrates the use of the LTC in transferring the LCT between different groups.
-Indeed, a similar method can be employed to extend the recent result on the LCT for split $\SO_{2n}$ to quasi-split $\SO_{2n}$.
-However, due to concerns about complicating the notation and subtle differences in the proof, we chose to address this extension separately in \cite{HKK23}.
+In summary, while Jiang–Soudry already demonstrated the power of the LTC in the proof of the LCT for $\SO_{2n+1}$, our contribution is to adapt and extend this approach to the metaplectic group $\Mp_{2n}$.
+This approach illustrates how the LTC can be used to transfer the LCT between different groups.
+Notably, a similar method could be applied to extend the recent result on the LCT for split $\SO_{2n}$ to quasi-split $\SO_{2n}$.
+However, due to potential complications in notation and subtle differences in the proof and result, we chose to address this extension separately in \cite{HKK23}.
+It is worth mentioning that, while the main theorem in \cite{HKK23} holds in the case $\mathrm{char}(F) = p$ under assumptions regarding the general theory of $\gamma$-factors (including non-generic cases), the main theorem in this paper holds in the case $\mathrm{char}(F) = p$ under assumptions restricted to the theory of generic $\gamma$-factors.

 It's worth noting that in the case where the local field $F$ has characteristic 0, the main theorem (Theorem~\ref{main}) can be readily derived by using Gan-Ichino and Arthur's results concerning the local Langlands correspondence for $\Mp_{2n}$ (\cite{GI3}, \cite{Ar13}), in conjunction with the LCT for $\GL_{2n}$ and the uniqueness of generic members in $L$-packets (\cite{At}).
 However, we stress that our approach is entirely independent of Arthur's results.
 We believe that a proof not relying on Arthur's results holds its intrinsic value.